Asterinos1/E-shop-Cloud-Services-2024/README.md

 **This is the containerised version of the e-shop with Keycloak.**
 - Make sure you have docker installed.
-- Download the rep on your pc, extract the content and inside the directory run docker compose up --build
+- Download the rep, extract the content and inside the directory run docker compose up --build
 - The eshop should be up and running on http://localhost:3000
-- (Make sure the port 5432 is not already in use by some other instance perhaps postgres)

 **Regarding Keycloak**
 In this version there are 2 premade users:
 - seller1  (username: seller1, password: seller1)
 - customer1 (username: customer1, password: customer1)
+- You can access the keycloak admin page at http://localhost:8080 with credentials: user=admin, password=adminpassword)

 Each user has his corresponding role and every new user that registers is a customer by default.
-You need to login as admin (admin, adminpassword) and manually update the roles (localhost:8080/admin).
+You need to login as admin and manually update the roles.

+**Regarding Kafka**
+Kafka was not implemented

+**Final Grade**
+*7.5/10*